wahyu-adi-n/e-courses/README.md

-# E-Courses using CodeIgniter 4
+# Simple E-Courses with CodeIgniter 4